 - Contact details of a reference

-You will need our Institution Code, which is M73, and the Course Code which is W410.
+- You will need our Institution Code, which is M73, and the Course Code which is W410

-All application documents must be scanned and emailed to firstname.lastname@example.org.
+If downloading and sending an application, all application documents must be scanned and emailed to email@example.com.
 Additional materials in support of an application should be sent by recorded or couriered delivery to the school, with applicant contact details.

 Once an applicant has sent us their application, MetFilm School will get in touch with the applicant to discuss the next steps.
 If successful, the applicant will be contacted to arrange a formal interview, where they will be invited to meet our Admissions Team.
 Interviews with international applicants can be conducted over the phone or via Skype.